mbj/unparser/README.md

 Generate equivalent source for ASTs from whitequarks [parser](https://github.com/whitequark/parser).

-This library is able to reproduce 100% of ruby 1.9, 2.0 and 2.1 (currently testing) syntax.
+This library is able to reproduce 100% of ruby 1.9, 2.0 and 2.1 syntax.
 Including its own source code.

 It serves well for [mutant](https://github.com/mbj/mutant) mutators and the in-memory vendoring for self hosting.